MZalejko/Suggested_Solutions_for_Programming_Exercises/Chapter_11_Working_with_Classes/PE_Chapter_11.md

 report the smallest element, the largest element, and how many elements are greater or equal to 11 stone.
 (The simplest approach is to create a Stonewt object initial- ized to 11 stone and to compare the other objects with that object.)

-7. A complex number has two parts: a real part and an imaginary part.
+7.A complex number has two parts: a real part and an imaginary part.
 One way to write an imaginary number is this: (3.0, 4.0).
 Here 3.0 is the real part and 4.0 is the imaginary part.
 Suppose a = (A,Bi) and c = (C,Di).
 Here are some complex
 operations: